 We’re often asked about shipping a car with personal items in it.
 Specifically we’re asked, can I put stuff in my car when I ship it?
 The short answer is yes, but there are important caveats.

-Finally, we only allow up to 100 lbs. of personal belongings.
-And we don’t charge extra for shipping a car with personal items!
+We only allow up to 100 lbs. of personal belongings and we don’t charge extra for them.

 There are a few things to keep in mind when shipping a car and belongings together:

 You’ll need to secure your personal belongings so they aren’t moving around the vehicle during the transport, potentially damaging the vehicle.
 Remember, as I mentioned earlier, damage done to the vehicle as a result of your personal belongings is not covered by the carrier’s cargo insurance.
 We recommend you put your stuff in suitcases, duffle bags, or boxes and then make sure they are secured and aren’t going to move around easily.

 This is a perfect example of how to properly ship personal items in a vehicle.